Mystras: Modern years

-The final straw to Mystras came in 1823 during the Greek war of Independence when Egyptians under the rule of Ibrahim massacred the local population and destroyed the local area.
-The town was rebuilt 9 km away under the name Sparti in 1831.
-Most families moved to Sparti, but a few decided to move instead to New Mystras, a small village in the countryside.
+The final straw to Mystras came in 1825 during the Greek war of Independence when Egyptians under the rule of Ibrahim massacred the local population and destroyed the local area.
+The town was rebuilt 9 km away under the name Sparta in 1831.
+Most families moved to Sparta, but a few decided to move instead to New Mystras, a small village in the countryside.
 This process of relocation was completed in 1953 when the remaining properties were confiscated by the municipality.
 In 1989 the ruins, including the fortress, palace, churches, and monasteries, were named a UNESCO World Heritage Site and features a museum and the partially restored ruins of the city.
 The only inhabitants today are a group of nuns who reside in the Pantanassa Monastery.
 The majority of the most important churches are still standing, including St. Demetrios, the Hagia Sophia, St. George, and the Monastery of Peribleptos.
-The Palace of the Despots has undergone substantial restorations in the past decade, making it a significant attraction.
-Visitors can reach the ruins via the modern city of Sparti, which is only a few miles from Mystras.
+The Palace of the Despots, the only Byzantine palace existing today, has undergone substantial restorations in the past decade and is expected to reopen by 2026, making it a significant attraction.
+Visitors can reach the ruins via the modern city of Sparta, which is only a few miles from Mystras.